Drift Documentation

 4. Iterate - Re-run validation until all checks pass (refactor phase)

 No built-in opinions - You define your team’s standards in .drift.yaml, then validate against them.
-Perfect for bootstrapping new projects or enforcing consistency across teams.
+Perfect for setting up new projects or enforcing consistency across teams.

 Project Structure Validation (Primary Use)